Get Your Refund as Quickly as Possible:

 American Opportunity Tax and Education Credits:

 Anyone seeking examples of unnecessary complexity in the Internal Revenue Code need to look no further than the provisions dealing with incentives for education.
 Taxpayers need to juggle the following competing and often mutually exclusive subsidies for the cost of higher education; the Hope Credit, the Lifetime Learning Credit, the Qualified Tuition Deduction, Coverdell Savings Accounts, Section 529 plans, Education Savings Bonds, Employer-Provided Educational Assistance Programs and the American Opportunity Tax Credit.
-The cost of tuition, books, computers, supplies and fees paid to complete the class have to be considered along with the taxpayers’ income, and if the student is a part-time or full-time student.
+The cost of tuition, books, computers, supplies and fees paid to complete the class have to be considered along with the taxpayers’ income, and whether the student is part-time or full-time.

 Tax Planning in a Down Economy: